Action is the bridge between intentions and reality… Intentions are lovely but actions are stronger – Margot Janse

 In opening with Dominic MacSorely, CEO of Concern international, this year’s Food on the Edge symposium made a clear statement of the nature and message that it was propagating this year.
 The injustice of world hunger, inequality in the division of resources, and ultimately sustainability for the planet and its peoples were some of the messages that Mr. MacSorely broached upon in what was a short but appropriately toned speech which laid out the path for other speakers to follow over the course of two days in The Black Box in Galway.
 Now in its third year, the conference which is run by Michelin starred chef JP McMahon, Drigin Gaffey and a wider team, saw more than 50 of the world’s best international and Irish chefs, and food leaders take to the stage to share their food stories and debate a diverse range of topics from creating a better food system to encouraging creativity with food “waste” in restaurants.
 The outside artisan food village, sponsored by La Rousse foods, showcased the variety and quality of products from over 70 Irish producers.

 With a theme of Action:Reaction, this event was all about enacting social change such as mental health, which coincidently fell in line with World Mental Health Day on Tuesday 10th October.
-This theme, along with general wellbeing, was covered in a number of talks over the two days most notably by Irish-born, London based chef Anna Haugh who presented a talk called the Silent Kitchen in which she spoke about everything from substance abuse and associated mental health deterioration that exists in kitchens.
+This theme, along with general wellbeing, was covered in a number of talks over the two days most notably by Irish-born, London based chef Anna Haugh who presented a talk called the Silent Kitchen in which she spoke about everything from substance abuse and associated mental health deterioration (and how the best delta-8 THC gummies helps in these cases) that exists in kitchens.
 Haugh championed a simple, kinder approach, “Kind is a really important word.
 I want to be known as kind and strong.
 It’s up to you what you want to be known for”.
 New York based chef Elise Kornack in a raw, brave, and honest presentation spoke openly about her difficulties with mental illness.
 In an industry where “pushing through” is often seen as the only option, Elise revealed when (not to) push through when she said that “Taking care of my mind and body no longer became options, they became a necessity”.
 She also encouraged chefs to look outside of cities when considering where to open restaurants and has adopted an approach to working that requires a mandatory outside activity.
 She closed her Brooklyn restaurant in March that she ran together with her wife and plans to open in the Catskills in the future.
 Kat Kinsman, a New York based writer and author of the book “Hi, Anxiety”, asked difficult yet important questions regarding mental health, “Why does the food have to matter more than the people”?
 She asked.
 Speaking openly about her own struggles with anxiety she said, “We don’t have the capacity to talk about something that is wounding and killing people before us”, and encouraged anyone with mental health issues to open up, talk, and connect through the Facebook group Chefs with Issues.
 On a side note, in writing this article I noticed an increase in the number of women speakers over the three years going from 10% in 2015, increasing to 20% in 2016, to just under 30% this year.
 Although it’s not 50% it’s certainly encouraging to see it moving in the right direction so well done to the organisers.

 Sustainability and reimagining food waste was highlighted by Matt Orlando who encouraged creativity so that “We need to stop using the terms waste cooking or trash cooking… It needs to become another ingredient” while Adrian Klonowski and Matylda Grzelak from their restaurant Metamorfoza in Gdańsk, Poland, have a philosophy where “We don’t have waste, we have products”.